Nimaoth/Nev/docs/docs.md

-To create arbitrary splits like in e.g. Vim you can use the `wrap-layout` command to wrap the current view in either a `horizontal` or `vertical` layout, and specify the `temporary` flag so that the layout is automatically replaced by it's last remaining child if you close a child view and only one child remains.
+To create arbitrary splits like in e.g. Vim you can use the `wrap-layout` command to wrap the current view in either a `horizontal` or `vertical` layout, and specify the `temporary` flag so that the layout is automatically replaced by its last remaining child if you close a child view and only one child remains.

 Example keybindings:
 ```json